9 Ways to Master Email-Campaigns Without Breaking a Sweat

 Like everything else in life, email marketing, when done right, will yield excellent results.
 We look at some of the businesses that have reaped the benefits of email campaigns and what they did right.

 Paypal: On top of their email cover, PayPal gives clients the reason why their services are the best.
 The cover is cleverly constructed and concise.
-PayPal outlines the three simple and attractive steps to start sending money and pay bills.
+PayPal outlines the three simple and attractive steps to start sending money and paying bills.

 Litmus: They use GIFs in creating their email marketing design.
 With GIFs currently gaining popularity, their design manages to catch the eye of the clients and make them want to find out more.
 Their message is clearly outlined in the header while the swipe motion of their advert entices the clients to want to know more.